- Five on Friday

 - Specialty Topics

-November 6 marks the end of Daylight Saving Time this year.
+Daylight Saving Time ends in early November.
 Unlike with the spring clock change, we will gain a precious extra hour of sleep.
 Thanks to that extra hour, “falling back” isn’t nearly as disruptive as “springing forward.”
 Our circadian rhythms – our bodies’ natural clocks – operate on a cycle slightly longer than 24 hours, making it easier to adjust to this change.

 Though most of us will see the extra hour of sleep as a gift that weekend, by the middle of the week we will be back to our usual patterns.
 Thus, the end of Daylight Saving Time is a perfect opportunity to evaluate our sleep habits and make sleep a priority.
 The following recommendations are often helpful: